Montana-Media-Arts/MART341WebDesign/_docs/topic-01/02-files/page-05.md

   </div>
   <div class="col-lg-10">
     <h3>Text (<b>TXT</b>)</h3>
     <p>Plain text files are the simplest way of creating and storing information.
 Everything is stored as text, even numeric values.
-This is great for lightweight documentation, but excludes the use of rich content, like style or images.</p>
+This is great for lightweight documentation but excludes the use of rich content, like style or images.</p>

     <ul class="pros-and-cons">
       <li class="icon-pro">Widely available.</li>